NMFMA Board of Directors

 Sarah has been involved in small-scale sustainable agriculture in Northern New Mexico since 1982.
 In 1991, she was a start up member of the New Mexico Organic Commodity Commission, New Mexico's organic certification program.
 In 1994, she helped establish the NMFMA to assist communities around the state interested in starting farmers' markets.
 Sarah served as a member of the board of directors of the Santa Fe Farmers' Market from 1990-2002.
 In 2009, she graduated from Southwest Acupuncture College and presently splits her time between work with the NMFMA and her acupuncture practice.

-Christina has a varied background, including 20 years' worth of experience working as a horticulturist, ecologist, and expert in food and culture.
-Her areas of expertise include local food systems, sustainability, farming, cooking, and outreach for food co-ops, agricultural extension services.
+Christina has 20 years' worth of experience working as a horticulturist, ecologist, and researcher of food and culture.
+Her areas of expertise include local food systems, sustainability, farming, cooking, and outreach for co-ops, non-profits, and state agricultural extension services.
 She also cut her teeth farming on an organic farm in Kansas, and researching diseases in Illinois cornfields.
 She holds a BS in horticulture, an MS in ecology, and an MA in cultural anthropology (focused on food and agriculture).
-Christina is also a writer and was an Associate Editor for Mother Earth News magazine.
+Christina is also a writer and was an associate editor at Mother Earth News magazine.
 She adores New Mexico and is committed to its people and the work of the NMFMA.
 In her spare time, Christina makes fiber art as her dog and cat look on.

 Sarah has been an enthusiast of local, sustainable agriculture for many years and is excited to become more involved in the community.
 She has an AA in General Studies and a Certificate of Completion as a Film Technician from CNM.
 She currently lives in Albuquerque with her husband, young daughter, and two yorkies.
 Sarah is an avid lover of books and documentaries, and in her spare time enjoys hiking, sewing, and cooking.